daveshap/Coding_ChatBot_Assistant/README.md

 ## Example Output:

 Below is an example output from the chatbot.
-It uses a combination of textwrap and newlines to ensure code is preserved in console output but not too wide
+It uses a combination of textwrap and newlines to ensure code is preserved in console output but not too wide.
+Note, the scratchpad was previously updated with another python script.
+You can see that this was able to understand the code and request well enough to understand what other functions were necessary.

 ``````
+****** IMPORTANT: ******

+Type SCRATCHPAD to enter multi line input mode to update scratchpad.
+Type END to save and exit.

+[NORMAL] USER:
+write a new search_kb function. assume that each KB article is a YAML file in a folder called kb. the elements in the KB ar article and vector. vector is a high dimensional semantic embedding that can be used to calculate cosine similarity with numpy. we will be using Google USEv5 for the embeddings

 CHATBOT:
 First, let's import the necessary libraries: